 I headed out at 9 in the morning, with a lot of my gear, some almonds, half a chocolate bar, and a thermos of tea.
 That tea was very very good, more appreciated than when I have it at my desk.
 I was glad to have the tea, because I worked through three Sony batteries and didn’t finish making exposures until about 5 PM.
 It was rather chilly, though already late winter.

 The light in that ravine is generally soft, with some strong beams at times.
 It’s workable, and very nice.

-I tend to think of my lens selection as “Zeissy” or “Anti-Zeiss.”
+These days (a perspective subject to change) I tend to think of my lens selection as “Zeissy” or “Anti-Zeiss.”
 This day was very Zeissy.

 Then looking down: